What is civil parking enforcement?

 If you have a query about a parking ticket, please visit the Parking Fines and Appeals page.

-The police will still retain enforcement powers for:
+The police retain enforcement powers for:

 Cambridgeshire County Council will remain the highways authority.
 This means they will still be responsible for maintenance matters and requests for new on-street parking restrictions/scheme implementations.